Terre Haute Rex

 The Terre Haute REX are a collegiate summer baseball team based in Terre Haute, Indiana.
 They are a member of the summer collegiate Prospect League.

 They are managed by Tony Rosselli.

 The Rex play home games at Bob Warn Field at Sycamore Stadium, also the home of Indiana State University's baseball team.

 The Terre Haute Rex are named after a prominent product with a historic connection to the community.
 Rex Coffee, produced by Clabber Girl, the “Imperial blend, fit for a Monarch” was roasted and packed in downtown Terre Haute, with a history dating back over a century.
 Patented in 1905, Rex Coffee was a household name from Chicago to Louisville; and from Cincinnati to St. Louis.
 The selection of the 'Rex' name continues a Terre Haute tradition of unique baseball team names that includes the Huts, Tots, Stags, Terre-iers and Highlanders.

-The Rex play in the Prospect League's Eastern Conference – Central Division along with the Danville Dans, Dubois County Bombers, Normal CornBelters, and Springfield Lucky Horseshoes.
+The Rex play in the Prospect League's Eastern Conference – Central Division along with the Danville Dans, Decatur Bean Ballers, Dubois County Bombers, and Springfield Lucky Horseshoes.